MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 The shape will be changed by the presence of snow.

-The heat capacity is expressed as a simple sum of TERM00082 as the specific heat per mass of snow, TERM00083 as the mass per unit area of snow So,
+The heat capacity is expressed as a simple sum of
+Let TERM00082 be the specific heat per mass of snow and TERM00083 be the mass per unit area of snow,

 > EQ=00027.